mdx-workshop/mdx-submissions21/paper.md

 Recently, many methods based on machine learning have been conducted for music source separation.
 They can be distinguished depending upon strategies for separation as follows.: single source separation [@jansson:2017, @choi:2019, @defossez:2019], multi-head source separation [@sawata:2021], conditioned source separation [@cunet:2019, @choi:2021, @samuel:2020, @olga:2021], recursive separation [@recursive:2019], and hierarchical separation [@ethan:2020].
-The conditioned source separation method, which does not have shared bottleneck components, is one of the most attractive approaches.
+The conditioned source separation method can separate all sources from the mixture source depending on its condition which determines the target.
+It is the one of the most attractive.
 Although it has to separate with more complex mechanisms than the multi-head separation method, it is still promising because of its flexibility, applicability and extensionality.
 For example, one can easily extend it to sample-based source separation [@lee:2019, @lin:2020].